thesofakillers/nlgoals/README.md

     ├── poetry.lock        <- resolving and locking dependencies, handled by poetry.
     ├── requirements.txt   <- for non-poetry users.
     ├── gen_pip_reqs.sh    <- for generating the pip requirements.txt file
-    └── src/               <- Source code for use in this project.
+    └── nlgoals/           <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         ├── data/          <- Scripts to download or generate data ├── models/        <- Model definitions
-        ├── run/           <- scripts to train, evaluate and use models ├── utils.py       <- miscellaneous utils
-        └── visualization/ <- Scripts for visualization
+        ├── run/           <- scripts to train, evaluate and use models └── visualization/ <- Scripts for visualization
 ```